 USMIL is not subject to income taxes in Guernsey.
-USMHLP is subject to potential US corporation tax, and whilst for the year ended 31 December 2020 no actual tax liability arose, a tax liability would impact on the net asset value of USMHLP and hence the fair value of USMHLP.
+USMHLP is subject to potential US corporation tax, its taxes paid and tax liability would impact on the net asset value of USMHLP and hence the fair value of USMHLP.
 USMIL recognizes the tax benefits of uncertain tax positions only where the position is more-likely-than-not (i.e. greater than 50 percent) to be sustained assuming examination by a tax authority based on the technical merits of the position.
 In evaluating whether a tax position has met the recognition threshold, USMIL must presume that the position will be examined by the appropriate taxing authority that has full knowledge of all relevant information.
 A tax position that meets the more-likely-than-not recognition threshold is measured to determine the amount of benefit to recognize in USMIL's financial statements.
 Income tax and related interest and penalties would be recognized by USMIL as tax expense in the statement of operations if the tax positions were deemed to meet the more-likely-than-not threshold.